 Some artists’ signatures are iconic and instantly recognizable.
-You can probably bring to mind Picasso’s upward-tilting moniker, Renoir’s spiky letters or van Gogh’s humbly sloped letters.
-But can you picture those of Michelangelo, Kahlo, O’Keeffe or Klimt?
-It gets harder from there.
+You can probably bring to mind Picasso’s upward-tilting moniker, Warhol’s relaxed cursive or van Gogh’s humbly sloped letters.
+But can you picture those of Kahlo, O’Keeffe or Klimt?
 What of the signatures belonging to the Group of Seven or the Abstract Expressionists?
 This is where years of experience come in, not only in building an encyclopedic knowledge of art and artists, but in knowing how to decipher clues when the going gets tough.

 WHO SIGNED WHAT WHEN?

 The signature is most commonly associated with legal agreements and art.
 Signatures have been in use for millennia, with the earliest example being a pictograph belonging to a Sumerian scribe, “Gar.
 Ama,” dated to around 3100 BCE.
 The first alphabet came into being around 1800 BCE, belonging to the Phoenicians.
 It had 22 characters and no vowels, with the latter being introduced into the written word by the Greeks some 600 years later.
 Signing for things during these eras were not common.
 The first identified signature belonging to a historical figure is that of Spanish nobleman and military commander El Cid, dated to 1069 AD.
 Before widespread literacy, it was common to carry a ring or seal with one’s mark on it, but by 1677, the English Parliament had passed the Statute of Frauds, requiring all contracts to be in writing if they were to be considered legally binding.